loranasaad/42-minishell/notes/notes.md

 					or:	Is a directory
 in minishell it does nothing

-2)	when ctrl c after writing something ( no enter) history is an empty space it shouldn't be recorded in history
+2)	(solved) (it was not history problem but caused by readline, the first press after ctrl+c was not responsive) when ctrl c after writing something ( no enter) history is an empty space it shouldn't be recorded in history.

-3)	Try ctrl-C after running a blocking command like cat without arguments or grep “something“. we get : waitpid: Interrupted system call what we should get : ^C new prompt
+3) (solved)	Try ctrl-C after running a blocking command like cat without arguments or grep “something“. we get : waitpid: Interrupted system call what we should get : ^C new prompt